uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 The answer is “freedom.”
 I am free.[^257]

-Later that same day, journalist Laura Robinson’s expression of reconciliation was a copy of the documentary =^FrontRunners=, which she produced for APTN, about some residential school athletes who had made history.
+Later that same day, journalist Laura Robinson’s expression of reconciliation was a copy of the documentary =^FrontRunners=, which she produced for =|APTN=Aboriginal Peoples Television Network=, about some residential school athletes who had made history.
 She said,

 > In 1967, ten teenage First Nations boys, all good students and great runners, ran with the 1967 Pan Am Games torch, from St.